knime/knime-ui/org.knime.ui.js/README.md

 ### Standalone

 In addition to running inside the KNIME Analytics Platform, the new UI can also run in the browser.
 To use this mode, you need to have the proper Eclipse setup, as well as doing a couple extra steps.
-You can see more information on [this page](debugapbrowser).
+You can see more information on [this page][debugapbrowser].

 After following the steps above, copy the contents of the `.env.example` file over to a `.env` file.
 Then adjust the value of the `VITE_BROWSER_DEV_WS_URL` variable to match the url and port of the running WSS server (as configured in your Eclipse setup).
 NOTE: Remember to set `VITE_BROWSER_DEV_MODE` to `true` in your `.env` file, otherwise the `VITE_BROWSER_DEV_WS_URL` variable will have no effect.